statelyai/xstate/docs/recipes/svelte.md

 # Usage with Svelte

-In this section you find information for setting up XState in a Svelte project.
-Nowadays the Svelte docs recommend the usage of Vite for new Svelte or SvelteKit projects.
-The section directly below is intended for such projects.
-If you want to integrate XState into older projects that rely on rollup, conduct the section further below.
+In this section, we provide guidance on setting up XState in a Svelte project.
+For new Svelte or SvelteKit projects, we recommend using [Vite](https://vitejs.dev/guide/) as your build tool.
+This documentation is tailored to such projects.
+If you're working on an older project that relies on Rollup, please refer to the section further below.

 ## Svelte projects based on Vite